-With sports betting on the way in Ohio, it’s natural to wonder if other types of online gambling such as online poker might be coming to the Buckeye State.
+With sports betting live in Ohio, it’s natural to wonder if other types of online gambling such as online poker might eventually come to the Buckeye State.

-In any event, legal online poker remains a possibility in Ohio, and even if that doesn’t happen, you can play in person at several poker rooms and clubs in the state.
-Here is a rundown of your poker options in Ohio, including information about what’s available and speculation about what may arrive in the future.
+Legal online poker remains a possibility in Ohio, and even if that doesn’t happen, you can play in person at several poker rooms and clubs in the state.
+Here is a rundown of poker options in Ohio, including information about current options and speculation about what may arrive in the future.

 Is online poker legal in Ohio?